This article may contain compensated links. See our full disclosure here

-Apart from the lights there are huge Christmas trees in many public spaces including one in Trafalgar Square gifted to Britain by the people of Norway each year.
+Apart from the lights there are huge trees in many public spaces including a Christmas tree in Trafalgar Square gifted to Britain by the people of Norway each year.

 Did you know?
 Christmas trees are a tradition brought to England by Prince Albert, Queen Victoria’s husband from his native Germany in 1848.

-I love the festive atmosphere at Somerset House, Bond Street and Covent Garden where there is an enormous tree and an amazing statue of Santa’s favourite reindeer – Rudolph.
+I love the festive atmosphere at Somerset House, Bond Street and especially Covent Garden where is an enormous tree and an amazing statue of Santa’s favourite reindeer – Rudolph.